Documentation for routine

 Signal::.keys (as you would any enum).
 For more details on how enums work see enum.

-Note: Currently Rakudo has a bug which makes it use numeric values of signals that may be incorrect for a particular system.
+Note: Rakudo versions up to 2018.05 had a bug due to which numeric values of signals were incorrect on some systems.
 For example,

 SIGUSR1 on a particular system.
 That being said, using